-Egyptian operatic soprano Ratiba El-Hefny was born in Cairo in 1931.
+Egyptian operatic soprano Ratiba El-Hefny was born in Cairo on 2 December 1931.
 She grew up in a musical family and began to play the piano at the age of five.
 Her father Mohamed El-Hefny wrote many books on music, and her great-grandmother was a German opera singer.

 She studied for a diploma at the Higher Institute for Music Teachers in Cairo and then studied in Berlin and Munich.
 During her career she gave many hundreds of performances as a singer, in Egypt and internationally.
 She was also interested in Arabic music and learnt to play the qanoun and the oud, and worked on radio and TV programmes to introduce the public to Arabic music.